 The Fairhaven High School Hall of Fame Committee conducted its' 27th Banquet and Induction ceremony on Sunday, July 26, 2022 at the Century House and inducted six new members.
 The "memorable season" of the 1981 Girls' Tennis Team, coached by Donald Dufour was also honored.
-(Photo by Jim Mahaney '68)
+(Photo by Jim Mahaney '68) See the attachment at the bottom of this page for the complete Program Booklet for the evening.

 JAMES “JIM” HUBBARD